 Performing trauma while dealing with trauma

 Sometimes, physical health can get in the way of rehearsals and, even worse, shows.
-Cast and crew members can be out of the loop for days on end with a lot of precious time being lost due to missing company members.
-As such, the first aid kit and incident reports are brought out in a flash and the injuries are swiftly dealt with.
+Cast and crew members can be out of the loop for days on end, and a lot of precious time is lost due to missing company members.
+As such, the first aid kit and incident reports are brought out quickly, and the injuries are swiftly dealt with.

 But what if it's a company member’s mental health that has been affected?

-A pivotal part of my university career was the adapted performance of Shakespeare's Titus Andronicus, which is a revenge tragedy that centers around the back and forth feud between Titus and Tamora, Queen of the Goths, and a lot of pie.
+A pivotal part of my university career was the adapted performance of Shakespeare's Titus Andronicus.
+This revenge tragedy centers around the back-and-forth feud between Titus and Tamora, Queen of the Goths, and a lot of pie.

-The character of Lavinia affected me in ways I never thought could be possible, and the show was made exceptionally more difficult when, as stage manager, I had to risk assess, nit-pick, and re-watch Lavinia's ordeal time and time again.
-I could have done so many things to take care of myself and those in my company who found it too difficult to sit through, but I didn't and learned that the hard way.
+The character of Lavinia affected me in ways I never thought possible, and the show was made exceptionally more difficult when, as stage manager, I had to risk assess, nit-pick, and re-watch Lavinia's ordeal repeatedly.
+I could have done so many things to care for myself and those in my company who found it too difficult to sit through, but I didn't and learned that the hard way.

 So, what can you do when your mental health is affecting rehearsal time and your performance in the workspace?

-Remember that what happens in the rehearsal room, stays in the rehearsal room.
+Remember that what happens in the rehearsal room stays in the rehearsal room.
 The movements and the words stay in the rehearsal room.
 The characters you interact with stay in the rehearsal room.
-The atrocities you perform on stage do not follow you home, they stay put, on the stage.
-They can have an impact on you, of course, but detaching from rehearsal to reality is a key self-care step to making rehearsals easier to be in.
+The atrocities you perform on stage do not follow you home; they stay put on the stage.
+They can impact you, of course, but detaching from rehearsal to reality is a key self-care step to making rehearsals easier to be in.

 Leave the room to breathe.
 You have every right to leave a situation if you are uncomfortable.
 I was once told to "check my privilege" by a lecturer who asked if an actor’s consent in performance matters, and I said yes.
 Money is money, but if you're uncomfortable, remove yourself.

 Go at your own pace.
 Look at the script when you can, not when you need to.
-Sometimes the words jump out at you and can attack you out of nowhere.
-It's also best to do your own research during script learning hours, so you know if any triggering events such as r***, m*rder, etc. are present in the play.
+Sometimes, the words jump out at you and can attack you out of nowhere.
+It's also best to do your own research during script learning hours to know if any triggering events, such as r***, m*rder, etc., are present in the play.